littlebenlittle/littlebenlittle/README.md

 - 👋 Hi, I’m *@littlebenlittle*
-- 👀 I’m interested in, decentralized information sharing, social justice, and irreverant art projects
+- 👀 I’m interested in decentralized information sharing, social justice, and irreverant art projects
 - 🌱 I’m currently learning about WASM runtimes
 - 💞️ I’m looking to collaborate on projects with social impact -- accepting job offers!
 - 📫 How to reach me: https://benlittle.dev/
+- 🪙 You can send me a tip at https://ko-fi.com/littlebenlittle

 Hello, computer systems researcher here.